rajneesh069/Namaste-JS/README.md

 - Now, `this` will point to the `window` object, so it does depend on `how the function is called`.

 3. Functions in objects

+- Regular functions have their own `this` which points to global object in `non-strict` mode and is `undefined` in `strict` mode.
+While arrow functions don't have their own `this` and they retain that value from `enclosing lexical scope`.

 ```js
 const obj = {